kdmwangi/django-tailwind/README.md

-# Django Tailwind, Django Phonenumbers, Crispy
+# Django Tailwind, Django Phonenumbers, Crispy And Daraja Api
 pip install django-tailwind

 for the latest version use